saptarshibasu/azure-study/README.md

 Max IOPS | 160,000 | 20,000	| 6,000 | 2,000

 * Any client running on a VM can acquire an access token by making a REST call to the VM at the endpoint: `http://169.254.169.254/metadata/identity/oauth2/token`.
 The token is based on the managed identity service principal and suitable for use as a bearer token in service-to-service calls requiring client credentials
+* When a disk is attached to a VM, it remains in a raw disk until it is formatted.
+To accomplish this, a PowerShell script needs to be deployed to Azure VM scale set instances via the Custom Script extension.
+The script will be first stored in an Azure Storage container.
+At the time of installation of Custom Script extension, the script is retrieved from the Azure Storage container

 ## Azure AD